 Ankrum further appeared in How to Make a Monster (1958) and narrated Curse of the Faceless Man (1958).
 In 1959 he went uncredited in Byron Haskin’s adaptation of Jules Verne’s From the Earth to the Moon in a bit-part as US President Ulysses S. Grant.
 He had a small role in The Most Dangerous Man Alive (1961), and again went uncredited in his last film role in X (1963), often considered one of Roger Corman’s best films.
 In the late fifties Ankrum’s film roles had all but dried up, but he kept busy on stage and on TV, from where he might be best remembered for his recurring role as a judge on 22 episodes of Perry Mason (1957-1964).
 He passed away in 1964.

 In a small role as Sgt.
 Baker we see William Phipps, lead actor in Arch Oboler’s post-apocalyptic religious allegory Five (1951, review).
 1953 was a year when Phipps was almost synonymous with science fiction.
 After Invaders from Mars he appeared in Oboler’s The Twonky, George Pal’s and Byron Haskin’s The War of the Worlds and Arthur Hilton’s Cat-Women of the Moon (review).
 He later acted in a number of sci-fi series, including The Twilight Zone, The Green Hornet and Batman.

 Another small role is occupied by Milburn Stone of Gunsmoke fame, who had previously been sighted in Invisible Agent (1942, review), Captive Wild Woman (1943, review), The Mad Ghoul (1943, review) and Jungle Woman (1944, review).
 As an MP we see later TV stalwart Richard Deacon (of The Dick van Dyke Show), who also appeared some of he better sci-fi films of the mid-fifties: in Them!
-(1954, review), This Island Earth (1955) and Invasion of the Body Snatchers (1956), as well as Piranha (1978).
+(1954, review), This Island Earth (1955, review) and Invasion of the Body Snatchers (1956), as well as Piranha (1978).
 The small but important role as the police desk sgt is played by the pleasant Walter Sande, previously seen in The Man They Could Not Hang (1939, review) and Red Planet Mars (1952).
 He later appeared in The War of the Worlds, The Navy vs. the Night Monsters (1966) and some sci-fi series.